 Aged wood beams, distressed tables, and scuffed floors add rustic charm that defines the vintage cottagecore aesthetic.
 Rather than hiding imperfections, these pieces celebrate history and wear.
 The grain, cracks, and knots all tell a story of long use and quiet moments.
 Combined with soft lighting and delicate decor, they warm a space naturally.
 These elements make everything feel lived-in and loved.

-- Paint Color: Backdrop Plaster of Paris 0002
+- Paint Color: Backdrop Plaster OF-04

 🔔 Get The Look